 Landlords must give all the following information to their tenants.
 You should provide these details within 30 days of receiving the deposit:

 What can happen if a landlord fails to use a tenancy deposit protection (TDP) scheme when they must do?
 In this case a tenant can apply to a county court and at any time during the tenancy.

 Failing to protect a tenant deposit means the court can either:

 A court can order you to repay the tenant up to 3 times their original deposit within 14 days of making the order.

 What happens at the end of a tenancy if you failed to use a TDP scheme when you should have done so.
 In this case a court may also decide that your tenants do not have to leave the property when the tenancy ends.

 You should contact your TDP scheme free dispute resolution service if there are conflicts.
 You may disagree with your tenants about how much deposit should get returned.
-Landlords can also get help and advice from a solicitor or your local Citizens Advice Bureau.
+Landlords can also get help and advice from a solicitor or your local Citizens Advice office.

 Landlord Deposit Protection Scheme Free to Use in the United Kingdom